Ksagit/StaticSiteGenerator/README.md

 # Static Site Generator
-This is a static site generator built using Python.
+A static site generator built in Python.